31.872852° -106.498522° 5,750' MSL

 After you gain a few hundred feet over launch you can extend the your soaring to the north and the south.
 Stay away from the venturi at the Dragon's Mouth aka Transmountain Pass unless you are at > 7000’ , roughly level with Secret Hill.
-Crossing to the north of DM will let you access the highest part of the range, just use caution as you cross the DM and be prepared to turn away and back south toward launch if you encounter turbulence or start to get sucked to the east - that means you are too low and not far enough out in front; re-group to the southwest, gain some altitude and try again.
-See the writeup elsewhere on this site regarding the Dragon’s Mouth (about 3/4's down the page).
+Crossing to the north of DM will let you access the highest part of the range, just use caution as you cross the DM and be prepared to turn away and back south toward launch if you encounter turbulence or start to get sucked to the east – that means you are too low and not far enough out in front; re-group to the southwest, gain some altitude and try again.
+See the information on the Agave Hill page regarding the Dragon’s Mouth (about 3/4's down the page).

 On a good day, after the pilot gains 300’ over launch, the lift can be widespread and extend both well out front and slightly east of the ridge.
-Here is pilot Buzz Nelson doing a typical launch and landing from this new site.
+Here is pilot Steve Crye doing a typical launch and landing from this new site.

 Pilots enjoying the air near N. Franklin at 8000’ after launching from Nelson's: